 And that’s pretty much all there is to know about the rules of Kahuna.
 As you can imagine, these can be explained in a very short time, so the game is very accessible to new players.
-It’s a good filler game if you have half an hour to kill between other games (maybe you’ve just been knocked out and are waiting for the next round).
+It’s a good filler game if you have half an hour to kill between other games.
 Or maybe you just don’t have time to play a longer game, because of … well, life.

 Strategic and Tactical Tips

 Your base strategy is very limited to the cards that are available to you, but with the three cards available to choose from every turn, there are some options.

 What you want to do, is choose a part of the map (card dependent, of course), to have as your core real estate.
 One of the two islands with three links is a good starting point.
 You then want to expand to neighboring islands, so that with each bridge that you place, you gain a presence on two islands, not just one.

 Mid and late game is about fortifying your positions and weakening your opponent’s.
 Build more bridges to your islands, so that you negate the risk of losing one if your opponent removes a bridge of yours.
 And also look for opportunities, where you can do the most damage by removing your opponent’s bridges.
 Remember, it takes two cards to remove a bridge, so you better make them count.

 When removing a bridge, look for opportunities, where you can benefit directly on the same turn.
 The best-case scenario would be to remove the opponent’s bridge, build your own in the same place, gain control of the island, and remove the rest of the opponent’s bridges that way.

 Personal Experience and Recommendation